List of top-division futsal clubs in UEFA countries

 The Union of European Football Associations (UEFA) is the administrative and controlling body for European futsal.
 It consists of 54 member associations, each of which is responsible for governing futsal in their respective countries.

-All widely recognised sovereign states located entirely within Europe are members, with the exceptions of the United Kingdom, Monaco and Vatican City.
+All widely recognize sovereign states located entirely within Europe are members, with the exceptions of the United Kingdom, Monaco and Vatican City.
 Eight states partially or entirely outside of Europe are also members: Armenia, Azerbaijan, Russia, Georgia, Kazakhstan, Israel, Cyprus and Turkey.

 The United Kingdom is divided into the four separate football associations of England, Northern Ireland, Scotland, and Wales; each association has a separate UEFA membership.

 Each UEFA member has its own futsal league system, except Liechtenstein.
 Clubs playing in each top-level league compete for the title as the country's club champions.
 Clubs also compete in the league or national cup competitions for places in the following season's UEFA club competitions, the UEFA Futsal Champions League.